 Ensure your URLs are perfectly remapped

-Similarly, when changing themes, we also look at the overall structure of our sites.
-Often this process goes hand in hand with editing categories and cleaning up URLs.
-This can be done by using a SEO friendly URL checker.
+When changing themes, we often look at the overall structure of our sites.
+This process frequently goes hand in hand with editing categories and cleaning up URLs.
+This can be done by using an SEO friendly URL checker.

-But since this is no small change, you can naturally overlook some things by accident.
-Therefore, ensure that you redirect any URLs you’re going to edit to their new addresses.
+But since this is no small change, you can easily overlook some things by accident.
+Therefore, ensure that you redirect any URLs you edit to their new addresses.

-Here is a great and simple plugin that I love, which you can set up redirects in WordPress.
+Here is a simple plugin that I love for setting up redirects in WordPress.

 Create your site in a test environment first

-As is the case with every potentially serious update, it’s best to implement the new theme in a development environment first.
-In simple terms, this is a copy of your website that runs on your local machine.
-When updated, this site doesn’t change your live website’s contents; however, it still allows you to test precisely how things will change.
+As with any serious update, it is best to implement the new theme in a development environment first.
+This is a copy of your website that runs on your local machine.
+When updated, this site does not change your live website’s content, allowing you to test exactly how things will change.

-Here is an excellent guide on how you can set that up yourself for the curious ones out there.
+Here is an excellent guide on how you can set that up yourself.

 Speak with someone who has done it before

-Lastly, here’s a more human tip.
-Changing a theme is no small task, although all it takes is a click of a button.
-Because of that, the best advice I can give you is to talk to someone who has done it before.
-As with every significant change like this, you run the risk of “Am I going to screw this up massively?”.
+Lastly, here is a more human tip.
+Changing a theme is no small task, even though it only takes the click of a button.
+The best advice I can give you is to talk to someone who has done it before.
+Like every significant change, you run the risk of mistakes.

-If you know a developer, give them a call and explain the issue.
-If you don’t know anyone in the space, simply Google around.
-Most companies will provide you with a few useful tips out of the goodness of their heart.
-Even if you have to pay a bit for a consultation, it can save you a ton of trouble.
+If you know a developer, give them a call.
+If you do not know anyone in the space, search online.
+Many companies will provide useful tips out of professional courtesy.
+Even if you have to pay for a consultation, it can save you a ton of trouble.

 Diligently check Google Search Console data

 Your Google Search Console contains invaluable information.
-It is the only real source where you can see how exactly Google sees your website.
-The two most essential tools in there that you need to know are the “Coverage” and “Crawl Stats” tabs.
+It is the only real source where you can see exactly how Google perceives your website.
+The two most essential tools you need to know are the “Coverage” and “Crawl Stats” tabs.

 Learning how to work with them will ensure you see potential errors as soon as possible.
-Doing this is especially important after making massive changes where many URLs can be affected simultaneously.
+This is especially important after making massive changes where many URLs can be affected simultaneously.

 Should you change your WordPress theme?

-In the end, changing your theme can have huge potential upsides.
-It can also drastically hurt your SEO rankings and how many website visitors you get.
+In the end, changing your theme can have huge potential upsides, but it can also drastically hurt your SEO rankings and traffic.
 Because of that, the only way to answer the question is:

 To judge that, you need to answer:

 What is the main reason: Do you want to change your theme just because you “like it better”?
-If that’s the case, what are the odds you won’t prefer yet another theme a month later?
-Alternatively, is there a good reason behind doing this?
+If so, what are the odds you won’t prefer another theme a month later?
+Alternatively, is there a functional reason for the change?

-For example, this could be because your theme is not optimal in some aspects (e.g., page speed, bad design).
+For example, this could be because your current theme is suboptimal in some aspects (e.g., page speed, bad design).
 Do you genuinely believe users will like the new theme better?

-How old is your website: If you want to change a theme on a brand new website with little to no traffic, the answer is most often yes.
-You’re not putting much on the line – and changing the theme later will have a much more significant impact than doing it now.
+How old is your website: If you want to change the theme on a brand-new website with little to no traffic, the answer is most often yes.
+You are not putting much on the line, and changing the theme later will have a much more significant impact than doing it now.

-In contrast, if you have an established website, changing the theme can cause your rankings to temporarily (or if done entirely wrong more permanently) dip.
+In contrast, if you have an established website, changing the theme can cause your rankings to dip temporarily (or permanently if done incorrectly).

-Can you handle complications: A simple and straightforward question – are you able to handle complications?
-If something goes wrong, do you have the technical knowledge to roll it back?
-Alternatively, do you have the resources to find and pay someone who can help?
+Can you handle complications: If something goes wrong, do you have the technical knowledge to roll it back?
+Alternatively, do you have the resources to pay someone who can help?

-No matter what you chose, I strongly recommend you to check your keyword rank in Google and make sure to set up tracking before you change your theme.
-This way you are able to monitor every single change in rankings after your change – which can help you understand if anything went wrong or you need to take action on some of your changes.
+No matter what you choose, I strongly recommend you check your keyword rank in Google and set up tracking before you change your theme.
+This way, you can monitor every single change in rankings, which will help you understand if anything went wrong or if you need to take action.

 Changing themes without losing your content and SEO efforts

-Regardless of what you’ve decided, I strongly recommend reading through a couple of checklists that can guide you through the steps.
-Doing this will ensure you have even basic knowledge of preparing the site and what you need to do before and after the update.
+Regardless of what you have decided, I strongly recommend reading through a couple of checklists that can guide you.
+This will ensure you have the basic knowledge needed to prepare the site before and after the update.

-In turn, this can save you some trouble from losing your SEO efforts when implementing significant improvements like changing your WordPress theme.
-With that, here are two resources from WPBeginner that I advise you to read before you implement the new team – Checklist & Guide.
+In turn, this can save you from losing your SEO progress when implementing significant improvements.
+Here are two resources from WPBeginner that I advise reading before you implement the new theme: Checklist & Guide.

 Lastly, I leave you with one of my favorite experts in the WordPress community.
-This video by Adam Preisler from WPCrafter goes into great detail on how to safely change your WordPress theme.
+This video by Adam Preiser from WPCrafter goes into great detail on how to safely change your WordPress theme.

 FAQ